Martin's Seminoles keep going; Nos. 3, 4 national seeds out | New Country 923

 In the most dramatic finish of the tournament, so far, Texas A&M made it to the regional final with an 11-10 win over host West Virginia on Bryce Blaum’s walk-off grand slam with two outs in the ninth inning.

 Logan Foster’s grand slam in the seventh started the Aggies’ comeback from a 9-1 deficit, and they were down 10-7 when they loaded the base on a double and two walks.
-Blaum, who homered in A&M’s win over Fordham on Saturday, drove Kessler’s 3-2 slider over the fence in left center to set off A&M’s celebration.
+Blaum drove Kessler’s 3-2 slider over the fence in left center to set off A&M’s celebration.

 BIG BATS